dotnet/core/release-notes/1.0/RC2-Final_API_diff.md

 # API Diff between RC2 and 1.0.0 final

-API listing follows standar diff formatting.
+API listing follows standard diff formatting.
 Lines preceded by a '+' are additions and a '-' indicates removal.

 - [System](#system)
 - [System.Buffers](#systembuffers)